aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-paragraphs/_index.md

 ## Inserting Style Separator to Put Different Paragraph Styles

 The style separator can be added to the end of a paragraph using the Ctrl + Alt + Enter Keyboard Shortcut into MS Word.
-This feature allows for two different paragraph styles used in one logical printed paragraph.
+This feature enables for two different paragraph styles used in one logical printed paragraph.
 If you want to some text from the beginning of a particular heading to appear in a Table of Contents but don't want the entire heading in the Table of Contents, you can use this feature.
-The code example given below shows how to insert a style separator to put different paragraph styles.
+The code example given below demonstrates how to insert a style separator to put different paragraph styles.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-WorkingWithParagraphs-ParagraphInsertStyleSeparator.java" >}}